 This property is a farm (Fruitdale Farm) which is in the beginning stages.

-There is a short driveway at the road entrance.
+There is a green farm gate and a short driveway at the road entrance.

 The vibe at Fruitdale Farm Primitive Camping